zlabjp/nghttpx-ingress-lb/README.md

   encrypted.
 If "yes" is specified, Secure attribute is always added.
   If "no" is specified, Secure attribute is always omitted.

+* `affinityCookieStickiness`: Specify the stickiness of session cookie.
+If `loose` is given, which is default, the affinity might break if an existing backend server is removed, or new backend server is added.
+If `strict` is given, if the designated backend server is removed, the request is forwarded to a new server as if it is a new request.
+However, adding new backend server does not cause breakage.

 * `readTimeout`: Specify read timeout.
 If specified, it overrides global backend read timeout set by [--backend-read-timeout](https://nghttp2.org/documentation/nghttpx.1.html#cmdoption-nghttpx-backend-read-timeout).